HStewartGitHome/ReqResponse/README.md

 First part was to create ReqResponse.dll which contains the 4 methods, common xml models and service to process the methods.
 There are basically two methods: a local method and connected network method.
-The communications to the server are done with a latest technique from Microsoft, which can be found with the following link for server.
+The communications to the server are based on techniques from Microsoft but upgraded to .net Core, which can be found with the following link for server.

 <https://docs.microsoft.com/en-us/dotnet/api/system.net.sockets.tcplistener?redirectedfrom=MSDN&view=netframework-4.7.2>